tyler36/ddev-site-metrics-laravel/README.md

 ### Environmental Variables

 Environmental variables need to be set early in the process.
-This addon uses `.ddev/.env` to set them for the container; variables set in `.env` are read too late and do not work.
+This addon uses `.ddev/.env.web` to set them for the container; variables set in `${DDEV_PROJECT_ROOT}/.env` are read too late and do not work.
+Additionally, we set them in the `web` container so they do not leak into other containers, which would occur if they were in `.ddev/.env`.

 ## Debugging